-- The essential consensus between States on the role of these different institutions is often prepared elsewhere, within civil society or in other international (United Nations) or regional organisations.
+These institutions work within the limits of their respective competences, according to their own decision-making procedures.
+The essential consensus between States on the role of these different institutions is often prepared elsewhere, within civil society or in other international (United Nations) or regional organisations.
 State representatives also meet regularly in official ad hoc contexts, to discuss economic and financial issues of international importance, the “G”: G7 and G8, for advanced countries, G24 for emerging and developing countries, and lastly the G20, which comprises up to 22 advanced, emerging or developing countries.

 The G20 summits held between 2008 and 2011 attempted to identify and take suitable measures to prevent a repeat of the 2008 financial crisis, particularly through financial regulation and more appropriate supervision of operators.
 For those countries which have the resources, this means:

 - providing financial support to countries in need;